-When I was a kid and you still had to pick movies based on the plastic VHS covers in your local video rental store, I had no better friend than the old-school monster movies.
+Chances are when you were a kid, you still picked out your movies based on the plastic VHS covers in your local video rental store.
+And if you were like me, I bet you loved those old monster movies.
 Commonly, these films are known as the “Universal Monsters,” because from the 1930s through roughly the 1950s, they were put out by Universal Pictures.
 These monsters are the monsters who comprise all the members of the “The Monster Mash,” not to mention every single off-the-rack go-to Halloween costume since our parents were kids.

 1932’s The Mummy stars Boris Karloff in the titular role.
 At that point, he was already famous for playing Frankenstein’s monster in the 1931 version of Frankenstein.
-(Yeah, you think Star Wars movies come out a lot these days?
+(Yeah, you think Marvel movies come out a lot these days?
 These old monster movies happened right on top of each other!
-Dracula came out THE SAME YEAR as Frakenstein!)
+Dracula came out THE SAME YEAR as Frankenstein!)

 Doubly exciting (and weird) is that Bela Lugosi (famous for Dracula) plays the monster in this one, NOT Boris Karloff.
 This is a fun game for a certain kind of kid: can you spot the monster actor, suddenly in a different monster role?

 The Wolf-Man is perhaps the greatest of the original monster concepts insofar as, unlike all the other monsters, he’s not a full-time monster.
 In fact, he just wants to be normal and live in a new town and walk around with a spiffy cane and not be annoying.
 But, sadly, Bela Lugosi BITES HIM and he becomes The Wolf-Man.
 This movie came out ten years after Dracula, and Lugosi kind of passed the monster torch to Lon Chaney.
 As a film, The Wolf-Man is slightly more sophisticated than pretty much all the other movies on this list if only because its themes are more interesting.
 Don’t we all have a monster inside of us?